Kanger: Popular culture

 You drive fear from my heart.)

 Medical hazards

 Regular use of the kanger can cause a specific skin cancer known as kangri cancer.
 This effect was first studied by W. J. Elmslie in 1866 and was thought to be caused by burns, but it is now thought to be the result of a carcinogenic distillation product of woodcoal.

 World Kangri Day

-The tourism department of Azad Jammu and Kashmir (AJK) has finalised to celebrate 'Pheran and Kangri Day’ on Feb 19 to promote Kashmiri culture.
+The tourism department of Azad Jammu and Kashmir (AJK) in Pakistan has finalised to celebrate 'Pheran and Kangri Day’ on Feb 19 to promote Kashmiri culture.